f5businessdevelopment/bigipworkshop/docs/ex1.md

-# Exercise 1.1 - Explore UDF and access AWS environment.
+# Exercise 1.1 - Explore UDF and access AWS Environment.

 1. Prior to this workshop, student must have received an email with your login instructions and a link to access the UDF course.